 Bend, Oregon, is a mountain resort town filled with outdoorsy adventures just waiting to be had.
 It’s the perfect place for a romantic getaway or a family vacation alike.
-Weather tends to be different than what you’d think of as typical Northwest weather with sunny days and cool evenings, but that’s because of its location between the mountains and the deserts of Central Oregon.
-This same location is what makes Bend awesome to visit any time of year, whether you want to ski, enjoy the outdoors or just relax.
+The weather tends to be different than what you’d think of as typical Northwest weather with sunny days and cool evenings, but that’s because of its location between the mountains and the deserts of Central Oregon.
+This same location is what makes Bend awesome to visit in the summer, fall, spring or winter, whether you want to ski, enjoy the outdoors, or just relax.

 Explore Downtown Bend

 Downtown Bend is cute and quaint, but it has enough to see and do to fill a day.
 For shoppers, it's fun to wander with lots of local storefronts as well as a few smaller chains in the mix, too.
 For the artsy, you’ll find plenty of galleries to wander.
 And if you’re gearing up for a getaway in the mountains or on the rivers, stores like Patagonia will get you ready to go.
 There are also plenty of places to eat and stay right downtown, and it makes a great base for exploring the area overall.

 The Deschutes River is one of Oregon’s most iconic.
 It’s even got a brewery named after it (and their beers are wonderful).
 Bend is the perfect base for white water rafting on the river, or even just floating in an innertube if rafting is too adventurous for you.
 But make no mistake, you don’t have to be a river expert to go rafting.
 Tour companies like Sun Country Tours, Riverstone Adventures or Ouzel Outfitters run rafting trips for all skill levels on the Deschutes as well as other area rivers.